Kamaliia-Masha/decorator/README.md

 ## 📖 About the Project
 **Decorator** is a cozy, static puzzle game where creativity meets logic.
 You play as a tiny interior designer who furnishes unusual micro-houses (like an old shoe, a vintage teapot, or a tree hollow) using adorable stickers.

-It's not just a sandbox decoration game—it's a spatial logic puzzle.
+It's not just a sandbox decoration game - it's a spatial logic puzzle.
 Each resident has specific, quirky needs.
 For example, a tiny mouse might say: *"I love reading by the window, but I'm afraid of drafts."* To win, you must figure out the logical placement of the stickers (e.g., place the armchair near the window, but block the draft with a bookshelf, and put a blanket on the chair).

 ## 👯‍♀️ Meet the Team
 We share the responsibilities as we learn the entire game development process together.
-* **Kamaliia Alisheva** — Game Designer / 2D Artist / Developer
+* **Kamaliia Alisheva** - Game Designer / 2D Artist / Developer
-* **Mariia Fadeeva** — Game Designer / 2D Artist / Developer
+* **Mariia Fadeeva** - Game Designer / 2D Artist / Developer

 ## 🛠 Tech Stack
 **Status: Exploring and Learning! 🚀**